 Your brand is, of course, the overall identity of your company.
 It includes your logo, your color scheme, your tone of voice, as well as all the other components that make your business unique.

+As part of any brand design project, a style guide is essential.
 A brand style guide is a compendium of all these aspects, gathered together in one useful resource.
 It can be a simple as a single page of information or a full, multi-page book that covers each bit of stylistic minutiae of your company.
 Here’s why brand style guides are such a vital tool for your company, your employees, and the agencies that work with you.

 A Matter of Consistency